Frequently Asked Questions

 Why would my financial aid package change if I change my housing arrangements?

-In order to determine how much a student may receive in financial aid, schools must first determine how much it will cost you to go to school.
-The “Total Cost of Attendance”, often referred to as the COA, is the starting point for all financial aid awards.
-It includes Tuition/Fees, Housing/Dining, an allowance for books/supplies, an allowance for transportation expenses, and an allowance for personal/miscellaneous expenses, all of which are combined to establish the total COA.
-Any change to one of the individual COA components will change the total COA
+To determine how much a student may receive in financial aid, schools must first determine how much it will cost you to go to school.
+The “Cost of Attendance”, often referred to as the COA, is the starting point for all financial aid offers.
+It includes allowances for tuition and fees, housing and food, books and supplies, transportation expenses, and personal/miscellaneous expenses.
+Any change to one of these individual COA components will change the total COA and could have an effect on the total amount of financial aid you can receive.

 The COA serves as the maximum limit a student may receive in financial aid.
 The combined total of all financial aid programs cannot exceed the COA.
 Therefore, a change in housing will change the COA which, as a result, changes the amount you may receive in financial aid.